tulibraries/aggregator_mdx/README.md

 The XSLT (all version 2) is written to process XML metadata harvested via OAI-PMH as well as XML or CSV that are unavailable via OAI-PMH but stored in PA Digital's private data repository.

-The transformations are written at three levels:
+Transformations are written at three levels:

-- institution- or repository-specific XSLT (e.g., `transforms/cdm_temple.xsl`): these are the files you actually run against the desired XML files and generally include mappings to crosswalk metadata whose location varies depending on repository and institution.
+- institution- or repository-specific XSLT (e.g., `transforms/cdm_temple.xsl`): these are the files you actually run against the desired XML files and generally include mappings to crosswalk metadata whose location or presentation varies depending on repository and institution.
 These include digital object and thumbnail preview URLs; IIIF URLs; data provider, intermediate provider, and collection names; locally generated identifiers; and any mapping that should override the base crosswalk (next).

 - base crosswalk XSLT (e.g., `transforms/oai_base_crosswalk.xsl`): this file is imported above and contains XML node templates that are reused across collections (for example, mapping incoming dc:title to PA Digital's dcterms:title, dc:creator to dcterms:creator, etc.).
 The OAI-PMH base crosswalks delimit on semicolon for all but the following fields where semicolon is sometimes used as punctuation: description, title, publisher, extent, relation, and rights.
 There are also base crosswalks to process CSV or XML stored in PA Digital's private data repository (`csv_generic_semic.xsl`, which delimits on `;` and `csv_generic_pipe.xsl`, which delimits on `|`).
 Base crosswalks should not be modified unless a change is desired for all processed collections.
-If an override of the base crosswalk is desired, it should be done in the institution- or repository-specific XSLT described above (see `dcterms:isPartOf` mapping in `cdm_temple.xsl` for an example of a crosswalk override; the `priority` attribute should be used to avoid ambiguous rule matching).
+If an override of the base crosswalk is required, it should be done in the institution- or repository-specific XSLT described above (see `dcterms:isPartOf` mapping in `cdm_temple.xsl` for an example of a crosswalk override; the `priority` attribute should be used to avoid ambiguous rule matching).
 All base crosswalks import the remediation XSLT (next).

 - remediation-specific XSLT (`tranforms/remediations/*.xsl`): these files have normalization & enhancements.
   - `remediations/lookups.xsl` has lookup parameters used by the above templates to normalize string values against a variety of vocabularies, including DCMI Types, the DPLA-recommended Getty AAT subset, Lexvo Language look-ups, month abbreviations, etc. It is often used in institution or repository crosswalks to generate data provider names by a base URL, collection names by setSpec values, institutions codes for use in our local identifiers, etc. An example of using these lookup params can be found in `samvera_shi.xsl` (see `identifier` and `dataProvider` templates).